About the Book

 About the Author

 Dr Dawn Marie Graham, PhD is one of the nation’s leading career coaches.
-She the Career Director for the MBA Program for Executives at The Wharton School, where she counsels business leaders on making strategic career choices.
-A licensed psychologist and former corporate recruiter, she hosts SiriusXM Radio’s popular weekly call-in show Dr. Dawn on Careers and is a regular contributor to Forbes.
+She the former Career Director for the MBA Program for Executives at The Wharton School, where she counseled business leaders on making strategic career choices.
+A licensed psychologist, LinkedIn Learning Instructor and former corporate recruiter, she hosted SiriusXM Radio’s national weekly call-in show Dr. Dawn on Careers for 6 years (now available on podcast) and is a regular contributor to Forbes.

 Relevant Stats: